Policy Title: Grenadine Safeguarding Policy

 5 Staff Training

-The Designated Safeguarding Lead and The Safeguarding Deputy Staff are currently trained to advanced level (formally level 2) but intend to undertake training to a specialist level (formally level 3) in 2023.
+The Designated Safeguarding Lead is currently trained to advanced level (formally level 2).
 All teachers are also trained to advanced level (formally level 2), suitable for their status as safeguarding staff and points of contact.
 All paid staff members, including those mentioned above, must complete:

 – A reading of Keeping Children Safe in Education Part 1